dwyl/image-classifier/README.md

 ### 4.2.2 Alternative for better testing

 We are spawning async tasks by calling `Task.async/1`.
-This is creating an ***unsupervised task**.
+This is creating an **_unsupervised_ task**.
 Although it's plausible for this simple app, it's best for us to create a [**`Supervisor`**](https://hexdocs.pm/elixir/1.15.7/Supervisor.html) that manages their child tasks.
-This way, we have more control over the execution and lifetime of the child classes.
+This gives more control over the execution and lifetime of the child tasks.

 Additionally, it's better to have these tasks supervised because it makes it possible to create tests for our `LiveView`.